Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 29. Latin American Wedding Traditions

-Another interesting ritual is the lasso ceremony.
-It involves a rope being draped around the shoulders of the couple during their wedding ceremony as a way of marking their coming together as one through marriage.
-Much like arras is also seen at Filipino weddings, the lasso ceremony is similar to the Filipino practice of the cord and veil ritual.
+While traditional weddings across Latin America have their own nuances and things that make them unique, many of the rituals celebrated in Latin America have similarities.
+One interesting ritual is the lasso ceremony.
+It involves a rope being draped around the shoulders of the couple during their wedding ceremony to mark them coming together as one.
+The lasso ceremony is similar to the Filipino practice of the cord and veil ritual.

 30. Lebanese Wedding Traditions